Tilea Campaign, Part 35

 Upon the second day of summer, 2404

-If it pleases your holiness, I hereby and humbly present that which I have learned from my correspondence with the servants of our Holy Church of Morr, scattered throughout Tilea.
+If it pleases your holiness, I hereby and humbly present that which I have learned from my correspondence with the servants of our Holy Church of Morr, present throughout the whole of Tilea.

 Several great battles were fought this Spring, and as one old enemy was pushed further from Tilea’s heart, another revealed itself to present an open threat.
-Two undead armies were annihilated by the Lord Alessio’s alliance force, in which your own Reman soldiers honourably serve, but even as these great victories were obtained, a swarm of ratto uomo emerged to the east to capture Ravola, driving out the Bretonnian Brabanzon mercenaries who had only recently taken possession of the walled city from the last of Razger Boulderguts’ ogres.
-What few Brabanzon survived, led by the wizard Perette, escape to find refuge in the forests, there meeting with the outlawed Arrabiatti Brotherhood, before making their way south to the city of Campogrotta.
+Two undead armies were annihilated by Lord Alessio’s alliance force, in which your own Reman soldiers honourably served, but even as these great victories were obtained, a swarm of uomini ratto emerged in the east to capture Ravola, driving out the Bretonnian Brabanzon mercenaries who had only recently taken possession of the walled city from the last of Razger Boulderguts’ ogres.
+What few Brabanzon survived, led by the wizard Perette, escaped to find refuge in the forests, there meeting with the outlawed Arrabiatti Brotherhood, before making their way south to the city of Campogrotta.

 OLYMPUS DIGITAL CAMERA

-It is possible the Arrabiati brotherhood of shadows grew in strength during the time of Razger Bouldergut’s rule, as those who fled slavery joined them to strike at the ogre tyrant’s forces wherever and whenever they could.
-I can report that they have amongst them at least one Morrite priest, whose name I do not know.
-Once the ogres departed Tilea, it seems they intended to contribute to the war against the vampires, but now the rat-men present a more immediate threat to their traditional home.
-The people of Campogrotta have joked that the Arrabiatti would accept with open arms all those they once called tyrants, if it meant that rats, brutes and walking corpses were finally gone!
+It is possible the Arrabiati brotherhood of shadows grew in strength during the time of Razger Bouldergut’s rule, as those who fled slavery joined them to strike at the ogre tyrant’s forces wheresoever and whensoever they could.
+I can report that they have among them at least one Morrite priest, Father Tussio, and perhaps several more.
+Once the brutes departed Tilea, it seems the Arrabiati intended to contribute to the war against the vampires, but now the rat-men present a more immediate threat to their traditional home.
+The people of Campogrotta have joked that the Arrabiatti would accept with open arms all those lords they once called tyrants, if such saw the end of rats, brutes and walking corpses!

 Campogrotta’s ruler, the condottiere General Mazallini, was awarded governorship of the city realm by the dwarf King Jaldeog as part-payment for his service in the war against the ogres.
 The general had already dispatched relief north to Ravola after receiving a report that the ogres had returned to lay siege there.
-That force soon learned it was rat-men not ogres, and that Ravola had already fallen, then travelled back to the city with the wizard Perette and the surviving Brabanzon to report on the situation.
+That force soon learned the threat was from rat-men not ogres, and that Ravola had already fallen.
+They then travelled back to the city with the wizard Perette and the surviving Brabanzon to report on the situation.

 OLYMPUS DIGITAL CAMERA